techgaun/darkskyx/README.md

 This package only performs API call and asks consumer of this package to perform things such as handling rate-limiting.

-## To Do

-- ~~Consider adding shortcuts such as current instead of having to parse response on users side~~
-- Consider adding rate-limit and show current day API usage

 ## Author

 - [Samar Acharya](https://github.com/techgaun)